wp-plugins/wp-rss-multi-importer/readme.txt

 == Changelog ==

+= Version 2.67.6 (2014-5-13) =
+* Fixed:  Problem with RSS feed categories showing up..now is an option for the feed to post.

 = Version 2.67.5 (2014-5-8) =
 * NEW: Added option to save only posts that have comments to feed to post entries.
 Increased number of total fetch items.
 * Fixed:  Problem with decoding posts from Facebook RSS feeds